moon25m/Mooky/README.md

 This project is licensed under the MIT License.
 Feel free to use it, modify it, and share it! 🌈

 ---

+Deployment heartbeat: 2025-11-05 — no-op change to trigger Vercel redeploy on main.